Sogeman/Shopping-List/README.md

 # Shopping-List
-simple shopping list, since I didn't want to pay for more databases on my hoster, I decided to use local storage
+simple shopping list, since I didn't want to pay for more databases on my hoster, I decided to use local storage.